HawAPI/HawAPI/docs/GETTING_STARTED.md

 - [...] -DSPRING_DATASOURCE_URL=<...>

 > **Note** \
-> Alternatively, set both values on the system environment
+> Alternatively, set all values on the system environment

 ### Website/Docs